Amir Khan vs. Oisin Fagan: Background

 On 6 September 2008, Khan suffered an upset first round knockout defeat against undefeated contender Breidis Prescott.
 Following the loss, Khan sacked trainer, Jorge Rubio, and replaced him with Freddie Roach.
 Khan began training with Roach at the Wild Card Gym in Los Angeles, training alongside stablemate Manny Pacquiao, reigning WBC lightweight champion and pound-for-pound No. 1, as he prepared for his return to the ring.

 Fagan regained composure following a split decision loss against Verquan Kimbrough in December 2007, going on a 2-fight winning streak in 2008.
 Scoring a second-round TKO over Brian Carden in March, and a PTS victory over Konstantins Sakara in July.

 On 30 October 2008, it was announced that Khan and Fagan would fight on 6 December 2008 at the ExCel in London, on the undercard of Nicky Cook's defence of his WBO super-featherweight title.
 It was later announced that Khan and Fagan would headline the event, live on Sky Sports Box Office, along with Oscar De La Hoya vs. Manny Pacquiao.

-The fight
+Fight details

 From the opening bell, Khan started fast, using his jab, with Fagan attempting to close the distance and apply pressure.
 Khan was warned once by referee Mickey Vann for a low blow in the first round.
 Towards the end of the round, Khan sent Fagan to the canvas with a right hand.
 Fagan made it to his made it to his feet, Khan connected with a series of punches, knocking Fagan down for a second time.
 Fagan went down once more in the final few seconds, but Vann ruled it a slip, moments before the bell ended the round.
 Khan and Fagan aggressively exchanged at the beginning of the second round.
 Halfway through, Fagan's corner threw in the towel, therefore giving Khan the win by TKO.
 Following the fight, it emerged that Fagan had suffered a fractured fibula during the first knockdown.